Skip to main content

 • Pollution Certificate and Bike Registration papers.

-Here's a detailed budget breakdown for your India to London bike trip via the Nepal-China-Central Asia-Europe route, covering approximately 15,000 km over 3 to 6 months.
+Let's explore a detailed budget breakdown for your India to London bike trip via the Nepal-China-Central Asia-Europe route, covering approximately 15,000 km over 3 to 6 months.

 1. Visa and Border Permits: